-In 2011-2012, we have started to analyze water-related risk facing the water-stressed areas.
+In 2011-2012, we have started to analyze water-related risk facing the water-stressed areas at watershed scale.
 The tool selected for this job is the Global Water Tool of the WBCSD.
+The year 2013 has been used to tune this first risk assessment.